Fairy Tail: Plot

 The world of Earth-land is home to numerous guilds where wizards apply their magic for paid job requests.
 Natsu Dragneel, a Dragon Slayer wizard from the Fairy Tail guild, explores the Kingdom of Fiore in search of his missing adoptive father, the dragon Igneel.
 During his journey, he befriends a young celestial wizard named Lucy Heartfilia and invites her to join Fairy Tail.
 Natsu, Lucy, and the cat-like Exceed Happy form a team, which is gradually joined by other guild members: Gray Fullbuster, an ice wizard; Erza Scarlet, a magical knight; and Wendy Marvell and Carla, another Dragon Slayer and Exceed duo.
-The team embarks on numerous missions, which include subduing criminals, illegal dark guilds, and ancient Etherious demons created by Zeref the Black Wizard.
+The team embarks on numerous missions and misadventures, which include subduing criminals, illegal dark guilds, and ancient Etherious demons created by Zeref the Black Wizard.

 Natsu and his companions eventually meet Zeref on Fairy Tail's sacred ground of Sirius Island.
 Cursed with immortality and deadly power for the past 400 years, Zeref wishes to die to atone for his atrocities.
 A battle over Zeref ensues between Fairy Tail and the dark guild Grimoire Heart, which attracts the attention of the evil black dragon Acnologia.
 The Fairy Tail wizards survive Acnologia's assault when the spirit of their guild's founder and Zeref's estranged lover, Mavis Vermillion, casts the defensive Fairy Sphere spell that places them into seven years of suspended animation.
-Later, Fairy Tail wages war against Tartaros, a dark guild of Etherious who aim to unseal a book believed to contain E.N.D., Zeref's ultimate demon.
+Following their victory in the Grand Magic Games tournament, Fairy Tail wages war against Tartaros, a dark guild of Etherious who aim to unseal a book believed to contain E.N.D., Zeref's ultimate demon.
 When Acnologia returns to annihilate both guilds, Igneel emerges from Natsu's body, having sealed himself within him in a bid to defeat Acnologia.
 However, Acnologia kills Igneel in front of a helpless Natsu, who departs on a training journey to avenge Igneel.